yivo/docker-centos7-openvpn/README.md

 This guide will walk you through the process of installing and configuring OpenVPN server as Docker container.

-Get Docker and follow the instructions.
+Get Docker daemon and follow the instructions.

 ### Step 1: Configuration variables.